 A reference adds many layers of credibility to your CV, which is why it's so important.
 It means someone is prepared to vouch for your work ethic, which your CV on its own can not.
 You don’t need to give away their contact details or even their name, list it as 'references on request', or 'contact details on request'.

-Sending a generic CV to companies who may, or may not, be looking for staff will certainly hinder your chance of finding employment in the film industry.
-For example, sending a CV for a job at a post production company and listing your ambitions to work in film production in your profile is a major no-no. It wastes everyone’s time, yours included.
+Sending a generic CV to companies who may, or may not, be looking for staff will undoubtedly hinder your chance of finding employment in the film industry.
+For example, sending a CV for a job at a post-production company and listing your ambitions to work in film production in your profile is a major no-no. It wastes everyone’s time, yours included.
 Think about this for a minute, why would they hire someone who has no interest in progressing in that area of the business.

 This is not the only reason to customise your CV.
 Every job will be different, and recruiters will always be looking for different qualities in their candidates for the role.
-So, look at what they are asking for and make certain skills or credits more prominent within the body of the CV.
+So, look at what they are asking for and make specific skills or credits more prominent within the body of the CV.
 Remember that 10-second scanning, use your formatting to draw attention to the relevant information.

 Your experience is inferred from the credits you present on a CV for a production role.
-Many freelancers are vying for work in the film industry, and the truth of the matter is, if you’re not very good at your job - and that includes runner roles - then you will simply not be hired again.
+Many freelancers are vying for work in the film industry, and the truth of the matter is if you’re not very good at your job - and that includes runner roles - then you will simply not be hired again.
 The more experience you have on professional productions, even for a day, means you’re doing something right.
-If you have worked on a few features, of any budget, and have a reference from one of those productions, coordinators or HoDs asses you have the required skills and aptitude for the work.
-A CV for a production role should include list of credits, which state:
+If you have worked on a few features, of any budget, and have a reference from one of those productions, coordinators or HoDs asses, you have the required skills and aptitude for the work.
+A CV for a production role should include a list of credits, which state:

 Be cautious about listing your student productions, or try to pass them off as professional experience.
 Even though the hard work you put into them means you may class them as professional, the industry will not see it that way.
 A few days work on a professional production of any type is worth more than a list of student films you have personally made.
 If you do choose to list your student work, make sure you create another heading to avoid confusion.